Breword/tmux/Getting-Started.md

 #### *vi(1)* key bindings

 tmux supports key bindings based on *vi(1)* for copy mode and the command prompt.
-This document assumes that the default *emacs(1)* bindings are in use.
 There are two options that set the key bindings:

 1) `mode-keys` sets the key bindings for copy mode.
 If this is set to `vi`, then the `copy-mode-vi` key table is used in copy mode; otherwise the